mrmidaw/xcash-blockchain-lite-explorer/README.md

 This explorer is used to view the Xcash ( Private Cryptocurrency for the Web3.0 ) cryptocurrency blockchain.
 You can find a block, a transaction, check blocked funds and more.

 ## Used Technologies:

 - TypeScript
-- React, React-router-dom
+- React
 - Chakra UI
 - React Hooks
 - React Router v6
+- Redux Toolkit
+- RTK Query
 - Framer Motion
 - React Icons
-- React Skeleton
 - Axios
 - React Toastify
 - Date-fns